RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 However, that doesn’t mean that they can’t potentially be damaged from exposure to cold temperatures or extreme temperature fluctuations.

 Many (but not all) drum shells are constructed out of wood.
 Wood expands and contracts when exposed to changes in temperature, which is one of the factors that contribute to guitars going out of tune even when you aren’t playing them.
+A 2019 by A.A.
+Chiniforush and colleagues, although conducted on woods used for construction, found changes in the wood due to moisture and temperature changes.

 In extreme cases of temperature change, either with dramatic fluctuations or very cold temperatures such as temperatures below freezing or even into the negatives, warping and cracking of the shells can occur.